 Moreton Cullimore

-Days were when Moreton Cullimore was spoken of as the successor to his father, who was the successor to his father, at the well-known and proudly Gloucestershire-based haulage and gravel extraction business, the Cullimore Group.
+Moreton Cullimore was once spoken of as the successor to his father, who was the successor to his father as well, at the well-known and proudly Gloucestershire-based haulage and gravel extraction business, the Cullimore Group.

-In 2021, he became the national chairman and director of the Road Haulage Association and continues to lead a business whose green trucks, each named after a Dickens character, are a regular sight on the county’s roads.
+He holds the position of national chairman and director of the Road Haulage Association and continues to lead a business whose green trucks, each named after a Dickens character, are a regular sight on the county’s roads.

 Judi Bonham